-43. MILK MARKETING AND BUSINESS MANAGEMENT.
+\43.
+MILK MARKETING AND BUSINESS MANAGEMENT.
 Spring term.
 Credit four hours.
 For one-year students in dairy manufacturing and marketing.
 Lectures, M W F 9.
-Discussion, W 2-4.
-Warren 140.
-Professor ---.
+Discussion, M 2-4.
+Warren 201.
+Professor ----.

 This course gives instruction in the economic aspects of milk marketing and the management phases of a milk-distribution business.
-Subjects include: factors affecting supply of and demand for milk, pricing milk for different uses, types of marketing systems, ways to reduce marketing cost, labor relations, selling and advertising, state and federal regulations, business organization and financing, and accounting records for milk dealers.
+Subjects include: factors affecting supply of and demand for milk; pricing milk for different uses; types of marketing systems; ways to reduce marketing costs; labor relations; selling and advertising; state and federal regulations; business organization and financing; and accounting records for milk dealers.

 102. FARM MANAGEMENT.
 Spring term.
 Credit five hours.
-Not open to firstyears students.
-Lecturers, M W F 10.
-Warren 25.
+Not open to first-year students.
+Lectures, M W F 10.
+Warren 45.
 Laboratory, T W Th or F 2-4.
 Warren 101.
 On days when farms are visited, the laboratory period is from 2-6.
-Professor WARREN.
+Professor Warren.

-Farming as a business; farm accounts; factors affecting profits; size of business; choice of enterprises; form of tenure and leases; methods of getting started in farming; choosing a farm; planning the organization and management of specific farms.
-One all-day trip and four half-day trips are taken to visit farms in near-by regions.
+A study of the organization and operation of the farm from the point of view of efficiency and continuous profit; farm records, farm business analysis, factors affecting profits, size of business, choice of enterprises, partnership arrangements, getting started in farming, planning the organization and management of specific farms.
+One all-day trip and five half-day trips are taken to visit farms in near-by regions.